GoogleContainerTools/distroless/SECURITY.md

 ## Reporting a Vulnerability

 If a distroless image you are using contains a CVE or other vulnerability:
-- find the appropriate debian security-tracker notice: `https://security-tracker.debian.org/tracker/CVE-XXXX-YYYYY`, for [example](https://security-tracker.debian.org/tracker/CVE-2022-21476).
+1. find the appropriate debian security-tracker notice: `https://security-tracker.debian.org/tracker/CVE-XXXX-YYYYY`, for [example](https://security-tracker.debian.org/tracker/CVE-2022-21476).
-- check if a fix is available for the appropriate debian version in the main/security channels.
+1. check if a fix is available for the appropriate debian version in the main/security channels (ex `bullseye`, `bullseye (security)`).
-  - if a fix is not yet available, do not file a bug, track it in your internal tracker until one becomes available.
+    1. if a fix is not yet available, do not file a bug, track it in your internal tracker until one becomes available.
-  - if a fix is available *and* it has been more than 48 hours, please let the team know by creating an issue and pointing to the CVE or vulnerability disclosure.
+    1. if a fix is available *and* it has been more than 48 hours, please let the team know by creating an issue and pointing to the CVE or vulnerability disclosure.